laitkor/GoogleDoc-using-oAuth/README.md

 GoogleDoc-using-oAuth
 =====================

-Create Google document using Google Doc API.
-Use Open Auth to authenticate the users.
+Creates Google document using Google Doc API.
+Uses Open Auth to authenticate the users.